j2labs/quickness/README.md

 ## Formulas

-The `/formulas` directory is where the logic for deploying Brubeck, Node.js, Tornado or Siege.
-The idea here is that we think in terms of servers and say, "I need a Brubeck server" or "I need something to run Siege quickly and then go away".
+The `/formulas` directory is where the logic for deploying Brubeck, Node.js, etc is.

+The idea here is to think in terms of servers and say, "I need a Brubeck server" or "I need something to run Siege quickly and then go away".

+Eventually, the formulas, and any other relevant scripts, will be sent to one or more servers for executon.

 ## Service Configs